Time and the Trickster

 "You won't survive this without me," Jack said very seriously.
 "And that is not a pickup line.
 The Silver Lord means to kill you tonight and I'm here to make sure that doesn't happen."

-Rose gaped at Jack trying to decide if he was being honest with her.
+Rose stared at Jack trying to decide if he was being honest with her.
 Strangely her normal instinct to fight or put distance between them wasn't activating.
 She barely noticed the blood stained into his shirt fade away in a soft golden glow that dissipated a moment later.

 He reached for Rose's hand, but she quickly moved away with a few quick steps backwards into the alley.
 "Do you honestly expect me to go with you?"
 Rose hissed before gesturing at the corpse.
 "You shot him!
 He's dead!"